Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: CR hydrodynamics

-With this prescription, the resulting equations are in alignment with the current two-moment CR fluid formulation \citep[e.g.][]{JiangOh2018,Thomas19} as expected in the situation solely subject to the CRSI.
+With this prescription, the resulting equations are consistent with the current two-moment CR fluid formulation \citep[e.g.][]{JiangOh2018,Thomas19} as expected in the situation solely subject to the CRSI.
 The above relation applies for either linear or nonlinear wave damping (e.g. ion-neutral or nonlinear Landau; \citep{Kulsrud1969}).
 For ion-neutral damping, appropriate in neutral gas, the resulting $\sigma_{\pm}^{L,R}$ is linear in $|\nabla P_{\rm cr}|$; for nonlinear Landau damping, appropriate in ionized gas, $\sigma_{\pm}^{L,R}$ varies as $\sqrt{|\nabla P_{\rm cr}|}$ \citep{Armillotta_2021}.

 \item Pressure Anisotropy Instability